chenhcs/scResolve/README.md

 </p>

-scResolve is a deep learning based pipeline that recovers single cells from low-resolution spatial transcriptomics.
+scResolve is a deep learning based method that recovers spatially resolved single cell expression profiles from low-resolution spatial transcriptomics and paired histology image.
-It's easy to use: with below 3 command lines, you can recover single cell level gene expression from low-resolution ST data!
+It's easy to use.
+With below 3 command lines, you can obtain gene expression of single cells and their locations from low-resolution spatial transcriptomics data, like Visium.
+The results will be sotred in [anndata](https://anndata.readthedocs.io/en/latest/) data matrices.
 ``scresolve convert`` - preprocess your data
 ``scresolve super-resolution `` - run super-resolution model
 ``scresolve segment`` - get single cells